balena-io-modules/anodize/README.md

 #### Creating your own interpreter

-You can provide your own interpreter instead of one bundled with resin-harvest.
+You can provide your own interpreter instead of one bundled with anodize.
 Interpreters should typically extend the nodejs [EventEmitter][eventemitter] class, though this is not a strict requirement.

 An interpreter must have a `.run()` method that takes a JSON schema as